 1980 — Bachelor of Arts from Univ Mass Amherst

 This course is a continuation of the first semester of intensive introductory French.
-During the second semester, the class continues the study of the fundamentals of French with the addition of more literary and cultural materials, introduced with a view toward further developing reading comprehension and writing ability, expanding vocabulary, and enhancing cultural awareness.
-Prerequisite: FREN 111Y or permission of the instructor.
+During the second semester, students further the study of the fundamentals of French including literary and cultural materials, introduced with a view toward increasing reading comprehension and writing ability, expanding vocabulary, and enhancing cultural awareness.
+Prerequisite: FREN 111Y or permission of instructor.
 Offered every year.

-This is an intermediate-level course open to students who have successfully completed FREN 111Y-112Y or who qualify by virtue of a placement test.
-It is designed for students interested in further developing their ability to speak, write, and read French.
+This course is designed for students interested in further developing their ability to speak, write and read French.
 The course includes a comprehensive grammar review and short cultural and literary readings, which will serve as points of departure for class discussion.
 Course requirements include attendance at one extra discussion section per week with a language assistant.
 Attendance at a weekly French table is strongly encouraged.
-Prerequisite: FREN 111Y-112Y or equivalent.
+Prerequisite: FREN 111Y-112Y or equivalent or placement test.
 Offered every year.

 This course is the continuation of the first semester of intermediate French.
 Please see the description for FREN 213Y.
-Prerequisite: FREN 111Y-112Y, placement, or permission of the instructor.
+Prerequisite: FREN 111Y-112Y or placement or permission of instructor.
 Offered every year.

-This course is designed to provide advanced students with the opportunity to strengthen their abilities to write, read, and speak French.
-The conversation component of the course will focus on the discussion of articles from the current French and Francophone press, films, other media, and Web sites, and on developing the fluency in French to perform linguistically and culturally appropriate tasks.
-The composition component will seek to improve the ability to write clearly and coherently in French.
-In order to foster these goals, the course will also provide a review of selected advanced grammatical structures and work on literary excerpts.
+This course is designed to provide advanced students with the opportunity to strengthen their abilities to write, read and speak French.
+The conversation component of the course will focus on the discussion of articles from the current French and Francophone press, films and web sites, with the aim of developing students' fluency in French and their performance of linguistically and culturally appropriate tasks.
+Through the composition component, students will seek to improve their ability to write clearly and coherently in French.
+In order to foster these goals, the course also will provide a review of selected advanced grammatical structures and work on literary excerpts.
 Prerequisite: FREN 213Y-214Y or equivalent.
 Offered every year.

-The purpose of this course is to introduce students to the study of three major literary genres -- poetry, theater, and the novel -- from the French Revolution to the twenty-first century.
-Readings will include the works of authors such as Hugo, Baudelaire, Lamartine, Balzac, Mallarmé, Colette, Cocteau, Camus, and Sartre.
-The course seeks to help students gain a deeper understanding of French literary history and of its relationship to major social and philosophical movements.
+The purpose of this course is to introduce students to the study of three major literary genres -- poetry, theater, and the novel -- from the French Revolution to the 21st century.
+Readings will include the works of authors such as Hugo, Baudelaire, Lamartine, Balzac, Mallarmé, Colette, Cocteau, Camus and Sartre.
+Students will gain a deeper understanding of French literary history and of its relationship to major social and philosophical movements.
 In addition to exploring certain themes, we will see how the literature reflects important societal and intellectual debates of the time.
-The course will continue the development of the skills of literary analysis, guided discussion, and essay writing in French.
+The course will continue the development of the skills of literary analysis, guided discussion and essay writing in French.
 The course will be conducted in French.
-Prerequisite: FREN 213Y-214Y or equivalent; FREN 321recommended.
+FREN 321 is recommended.
+Prerequisite: FREN 213Y-214Y or equivalent.
 Offered every year or alternating with FREN 323.

-Though centered on the novel, this course may examine various genres including drama, short narrative, and even film.
-Close readings of classic modern texts will serve to illuminate questions such as the role and nature of the subject, narrative coherence and incoherence, the incorporation of marginal voices into the literary mainstream, and the relationship between literature and modernism.
+Though centered on the novel, this course may examine various genres including drama, short narrative and even film.
+Close readings of classic modern texts will illuminate questions such as the role and nature of the subject, narrative coherence and incoherence, the incorporation of marginal voices into the literary mainstream, and the relationship between literature and modernism.
 These texts will be situated in historical and intellectual context.
-Authors studied may include Marcel Proust, Samuel Beckett, and Marguerite Duras.
-This course is designed to accommodate advanced students as well as those with little or no previous experience in French literature.
+Authors studied may include Marcel Proust, Samuel Beckett and Marguerite Duras.
+This course is designed to accommodate advanced students as well as those with less experience in French literature.
 The course will be conducted in French.
-Prerequisite: FREN 213Y-214Y or equivalent; FREN 321 recommended.
-Normally offered every third year.
+FREN 321 is recommended.
+Prerequisite: FREN 213Y-214Y or equivalent.
+Generally offered every third year.

 We will explore the relationship between poetry and modernity, as well as learn techniques for the close reading of French poetic texts.
-Authors will include Rimbaud, Verlaine, and Mallarmé in addition to Baudelaire and Valéry.
+Authors will include Rimbaud, Verlaine and Mallarmé in addition to Baudelaire and Valéry.
 The literary and philosophic consequences of the development of a poetic language that rejects all reference to the outside world, striving toward the pure or absolute text, constitutes the primary focus of the course.
 The course will be conducted in French.
-Prerequisite: FREN 213Y-214Y or equivalent; FREN 321 recommended.
-Normally offered every third year.
+FREN 321 is recommended.
+Prerequisite: FREN 213Y-214Y or equivalent.
+Generally offered every third year.

 The period extending from the belle époque to World War II saw the birth, ascendancy, and worldwide influence of French avant-garde poetry.
-We will study this phenomenon chronologically, beginning with the Symbolist "cult of literature" epitomized by poet Stéphane Mallarmé, moving on to "anti-literature" such as the Paris Dada movement, and ending with the Surrealist period, when the literary avant-garde established itself as a powerful institution in its own right.
-We will study poems and some shorter prose texts by a range of authors including Paul Valéry, Guillaume Apollinaire, Tristan Tzara, and André Breton.
-We will also discuss the relationship between literature and other arts such as painting and film.
+We will study this phenomenon chronologically, beginning with the Symbolist "cult of literature" epitomized by poet Stéphane Mallarmé, moving on to "anti-literature" such as the Paris Dada movement, and ending with the Surrealist and post-World War II periods, when the literary avant-garde established itself as a powerful institution in its own right.
+We will study poems and some shorter prose texts by a range of authors including Paul Valéry, Guillaume Apollinaire, Tristan Tzara and André Breton.
+We also will discuss the relationship between literature and other arts such as painting and film.
 The course will be conducted in French.
-Prerequisite: FREN 213Y-214Y or equivalent; FREN 321 recommended.
-Normally offered every third year.
+FREN 321 is recommended.
+Prerequisite: FREN 213Y-214Y or equivalent.
+Generally offered every third year.